September 11 attacks: Rescue efforts

-The New York City Fire Department (FDNY) deployed more than 200 units (approximately half of the department) to the World Trade Center.
-Their efforts were supplemented by off-duty firefighters and emergency medical technicians.
-The New York City Police Department (NYPD) sent its Emergency Service Units and other police personnel and deployed its aviation unit, which determined that helicopter rescues from the towers were not feasible.
+The FDNY deployed more than 200 units (approximately half of the department) to the World Trade Center.
+Their efforts were supplemented by off-duty firefighters, Hatzolah, and emergency medical technicians.
+The NYPD sent its Emergency Service Units and other police personnel and deployed its aviation unit, which determined that helicopter rescues from the towers were not feasible.
 Numerous police officers of the Port Authority Police Department (PAPD) also participated in rescue efforts.
 Once on the scene, the FDNY, the NYPD, and the PAPD did not coordinate efforts and performed redundant searches for civilians.

 As conditions deteriorated, the NYPD aviation unit relayed information to police commanders, who issued orders for personnel to evacuate the towers; most NYPD officers were able to evacuate before the buildings collapsed.
 With separate command posts set up and incompatible radio communications between the agencies, warnings were not passed along to FDNY commanders.

 After the first tower collapsed, FDNY commanders issued evacuation warnings.
 Due to malfunctioning radio repeater systems, many firefighters never heard the evacuation orders.
 9-1-1 dispatchers also received information from callers that was not passed along to commanders on the scene.

 Reactions

 The 9/11 attacks resulted in immediate responses, including domestic reactions; closings and cancellations; hate crimes; international responses; and military responses.
 Shortly after the attacks, the September 11th Victim Compensation Fund was created by an Act of Congress.
 The purpose of the fund was to compensate the victims of the attacks and their families with their agreement not to file lawsuits against the airlines involved.
 Legislation authorizes the fund to disburse a maximum of $7.375 billion, including operational and administrative costs, of U.S. government funds.
-The fund was set to expire by 2020 but was in 2019 prolonged to allow claims to be filed until October 2090.
+The fund was set to expire by 2020 but was prolonged in 2019 to allow claims to be filed until October 2090.

 Immediate response

-President George W. Bush is briefed in Sarasota, Florida, where he learned of the attacks unfolding while visiting Emma E. Booker Elementary School.
+President George W. Bush is briefed in Sarasota, Florida, where he learned of the attacks unfolding while visiting the Emma E. Brooker elementary school during the morning.